fralken/sbt-swagger-codegen/README.md

 - `swaggerModelCodeTargetDir`	-> "/src/main/scala" (path where to put generated model files)
 - `swaggerClientCodeTargetDir`	-> "/src/main/scala" (path where to put generated client code files)
 - `swaggerPlayServerRoutesFile`	-> "/src/main/resources/routes" (routes file to be generated)
-- `swaggerGeneratePlayControllers`	-> true (to be disabled if you want to provide fully costom controllers with all the boilerplate)
+- `swaggerGenerateControllers`	-> true (to be disabled if you want to provide fully costom controllers with all the boilerplate)

+Moreover you can extend this plugin by providing alternative implementations of the generators via:

+- `swaggerModelCodeGenClass` -> new eu.unicredit.swagger.generators.DefaultModelGenerator() (the class used to generate the model classes)
+- `swaggerJsonCodeGenClass` -> new eu.unicredit.swagger.generators.DefaultJsonGenerator() (the class used to generate the json marshaller/unmarshaller)
+- `swaggerServerCodeGenClass` -> new eu.unicredit.swagger.generators.DefaultServerGenerator() (the class used to generate the Server classes)
+- `swaggerModelClientGenClass` -> new eu.unicredit.swagger.generators.DefaultClientGenerator() (the class used to generate the client classes)

 ## Dependencies

 - scala version 2.11.X
-- play-sbt-plugin 2.4.0
+- play-sbt-plugin 2.4.4
-- play-json 2.4.0
+- play-json 2.4.4
 - joda-time 2.7
 - joda-convert 1.7
-- play-ws 2.4.0 (only if you use client)
+- play-ws 2.4.4 (only if you use client)

 ### Limitations